oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ![Checking on source that all tablespaces to migrate are self contained](./images/precheck-task4-src.png " ")

 ## Task 5: User Data in SYSTEM/SYSAUX Tablespace (SOURCE)
-As SYSTEM and SYSAUX tablespaces are not copied from source to target, it's good practice to check if they might accidentally contain user data:
+It's good practice to check if SYSTEM and SYSAUX tablespaces might accidentally contain user data:

   ```
     <copy>